DashboardCode/BsMultiSelect/README.md

 JSFiddle: https://jsfiddle.net/u2xf6bew/3/ Use it for bug reporting.

 There are many similar plugins but this reuses maximum of Bootrap 4 styles and code.
-In many cases in can be adjusted for your Bootsrap theme without editing CSS or with minimum efforts.
+In many cases it can be adjusted for your Bootsrap theme without editing CSS or with minimum efforts.

 There are two modes: you can use plugin  without or with its external CSS.